top of page

 The Death of Leisure

 We live in the era of the "Slash Generation."
-We are Lawyers/Podcasters, Moms/Consultants, Designers/Influencers.
+We're Lawyers/Podcasters, Moms/Consultants, Designers/Influencers.
 While having multiple income streams is smart strategy, the pressure to turn every spark of joy into a line item on a spreadsheet is destroying our ability to rest.

 When you take a hobby—something you do purely for the love of it—and turn it into a business, you change the fundamental energy of the activity.